HuongPhan176/pw-course/tests/lesson-02/00-key-takeaways.md

     console.log(a); // OK -> print 10 in console
     ```

-- `let`: Introduced in ES6, let provides block-scoped variables.
-This means a let variable is only accessible within the block (e.g., if statement, for loop, or function) where it is declared. let variables can be reassigned but not redeclared within the same scope
+- `let`: `let` provides block-scoped variables.
+This means a `let` variable is only accessible within the block (e.g., if statement, for loop, or function) where it is declared. `let` variables can be reassigned but not redeclared within the same scope
     ```
     let y = 1;
     y = "Hello"; // Reassigned